Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks

-In \cref{alg:edge_separator}, we present an algorithm to find a partition $V = V_A \cup V_B$ for the graph $G(V,E)$ that approximately minimizes the normalized cut.
+In Algorithm \ref{alg:edge_separator}, we present an algorithm to find a partition $V = V_A \cup V_B$ for the graph $G(V,E)$ that approximately minimizes the normalized cut.
 The outline of the algorithm is as follows.
-If the graph $G$ is large enough, the algorithm constructs a coarse representation $G^C$ of the graph, and algorithm \cref{alg:edge_separator} is applied recursively on this coarser graph $G^C$.
-To stop the recursion, when the graph is small enough, i.e., when $|V| \leq n_{\text{min}}$, the graph is partitioned directly using for instance the METIS graph partitioner (\cref{line:metis_coarse}), or a separately trained reinforcement learning-based graph partitioning algorithm, see \cref{sec:edge_coarse_partitioning}.
-The result of the recursive call is a partitioning $V^C = V^C_A \cup V^C_B$ of the coarser graph, which is then interpolated back (\cref{line:interpolation}) to the finer graph $G$.
-The resulting partitioning, which should already be relatively good, is then refined using a deep reinforcement learning approach (\cref{line:begin_episode} - \cref{line:end_episode}).
-However, to speed up the refinement process, a subgraph $G^{\text{sub}}$ is constructed (\cref{line:khopsubgraph}) with the nodes in $G$ that are within a small number of hops from the cut.
+If the graph $G$ is large enough, the algorithm constructs a coarse representation $G^C$ of the graph, and Algorithm \ref{alg:edge_separator} is applied recursively on this coarser graph $G^C$.
+To stop the recursion, when the graph is small enough, i.e., when $|V| \leq n_{\text{min}}$, the graph is partitioned directly using for instance the METIS graph partitioner (Line \ref{line:metis_coarse}), or a separately trained reinforcement learning-based graph partitioning algorithm, see Section \ref{sec:edge_coarse_partitioning}.
+The result of the recursive call is a partitioning $V^C = V^C_A \cup V^C_B$ of the coarser graph, which is then interpolated back (Line \ref{line:interpolation}) to the finer graph $G$.
+The resulting partitioning, which should already be relatively good, is then refined using a deep reinforcement learning approach (Line \ref{line:begin_episode} - Line \ref{line:end_episode}).
+This multilevel approach is sketched in Figure \ref{fig:coarseningRefining}.
+However, to speed up the refinement process, a subgraph $G^{\text{sub}}$ is constructed (Line \ref{line:khopsubgraph}) with the nodes in $G$ that are within a small number of hops from the cut.
 The cut is then only refined within this subgraph.